Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## TODO

-* Should be error if upstream hostname set but not port (and vice versa)?
 * put region selector in connect tab -- use msDropdown as a drop-up, resurrect previous code
 * Make checkboxes in settings bigger and more colourful.